-Nowadays, the fourth industrial revolution is underway and new technologies are profoundly changing the way people live and work.
+The fourth industrial revolution (or industry 4.0) is currently underway, and new technologies are profoundly changing the way people live and work.
 In this new era, everything is connected.
 In every industrial, commercial and domestic sector, modern devices are integrated into data communication systems, creating both vertical and horizontal integrations.
-The Machine to Machine (M2M) technology is an example of using the horizontal integration, where different machines can communicate each other using ad-hoc transmission systems, without any human interaction.
+Machine-to-machine (M2M) technology is an example of using horizontal integration, where different machines can communicate with each other using ad hoc transmission systems without any human interaction.

-Among all the enabling technologies in the Industry 4.0 paradigm, the Internet of Things (IoT) is the most promising one.
+Among all the enabling technologies in the industry 4.0 paradigm, the Internet of Things (IoT) is the most promising.
 The term IoT describes an environment built with intelligent objects that can communicate data, access information from other sensors and share data on the Internet.
-The connection in this world is no longer between computers, but among countless other digital objects.
-In this way, IoT technology offers a new way to link the things through the Internet.
-The main manufacturing companies claim that in 2025 more than 5 billion IoT devices will be connected, and the advent of 5G, scheduled for 2022, will represent an epochal turning point [1].
+Connections are no longer just between computers but between countless other digital objects.
+In this way, IoT technology offers a new way to make links through the Internet.
+The main manufacturing companies claim that, by 2025, more than 5 billion IoT devices will be connected, and the advent of 5G, scheduled for 2022, will represent an epochal turning point [1].

-Much of the success or failure of a wireless system mainly depends on the performance of the wireless connection, including parameters such as operative range, robust and repeatable connectivity and data transfer rate.
+Much of the success or failure of a wireless system depends on the performance of the wireless connection.
+This includes the parameters, such as the operative range, a robust and repeatable connectivity and the data transfer rate.

-The multitude of IoT technologies is characterized by a great heterogeneity of wireless communication and transport layer, such as 2G/3G, Bluetooth/BLE, 802.15.4, LoRa, LTE, Wi Fi, ZigBee, Z Wave and many others, as depicted in Figure 1.
-Although all these technologies are currently used, the Wi-Fi network is the most widely adopted, due to its diffusion in the industrial as well as in the domestic scenario.
-Other networks require a special gateway to route data traffic over the Internet and require an ad hoc network infrastructure to enable communications between a large number of devices.
+The multitude of IoT technologies is characterised by a great heterogeneity of wireless communication and transport layers, such as 2G/3G, Bluetooth/BLE, 802.15.4, LoRa, LTE, Wi-Fi, ZigBee, Z Wave and many more, as depicted in Figure 1.
+Although all these technologies are currently used, the Wi-Fi network is the most widely adopted due to its use in industrial as well as domestic contexts.
+Other networks require a special gateway to route data traffic over the Internet and need an ad hoc network infrastructure to enable communication between a large number of devices.

-With the spread of the Wi-Fi network, the density of installed devices operating at nearby frequencies has increased (for example, routers, access points, modems, antennas), as well as interference between them.
-As a result, the signal-to-noise ratio decreases as the quality of communication in terms of speed and reliability.
-Moreover, there are no minimum RF performance requirements that impose consistent performance for Wi-Fi devices.
+With the expansion of the Wi-Fi network, the density of installed devices operating at nearby frequencies has increased (for example, routers, access points, modems and antennas) as well as the interference between them.
+As a result, the signal-to-noise ratio decreases along with the quality of communication in terms of speed and reliability.
+Moreover, there are no minimum radio frequency (RF) performance requirements that impose a consistent performance on Wi-Fi devices.
 The absence of these RF requirements for Wi-Fi devices can introduce inconsistencies and changes in the performance of the Wi-Fi network.

-In other situations, it is not possible to use any wireless communication network because in the environment it is necessary to guarantee low levels of radio frequencies, to ensure, for example, the correct functioning of vulnerable medical instruments.
-In these cases, the widely adopted solution is to use a wired Ethernet network.
-If a wired network is not already available and must be implemented, it is possible to opt for the use of Powerline communication [2] [3].
+In other situations, it is not possible to use any wireless communication network because, in that environment, it is necessary to guarantee low levels of radio frequency to ensure, for example, the correct functioning of vulnerable medical instruments.
+In these cases, the widely adopted solution is to use a wired ethernet network.
+If a wired network is not already available and is required, it is possible to opt for the use of powerline communication (PLC) [2] [3].